ralphboadi/ralphboadi/ab_test_landing_page_project/README.md

 ## 🧪 Hypotheses

 - **Null Hypothesis (H₀):**
-- The conversion rates of Group A and Group are equal.
+- The conversion rates of Group A and Group are equal
     - Symbolically: pA = pB

 - **Alternative Hypothesis (H₁):**